Workbook for Selection Policy Writing

 Why Do I Need a Policy?

 A comprehensive policy on the selection of instructional materials also will enable school professionals to rationally explain the school program to the community.
-And, most important in a crisis, when there are complaints about social studies texts, human development materials in the media center, or fiction in the English class, the use of the “objectionable” item can be explained more easily.
+And, most important in a crisis, when there are complaints about social studies texts, human development materials in the media center, or required reading in the English class, the use of the “objectionable” item can be explained more easily.

 A good policy on the selection of instructional materials will be relevant to your particular system and include basic sections on objectives, responsibility, criteria, procedures for selection, reconsideration of materials, and policies on controversial materials.